dentarg/auth0-blog/_posts/2017-12-15-symfony-tutorial-building-a-blog-part-1.markdown

 Then change `createAuthorAction()` to `createAuthorAction(Request $request)`.

 We want to make sure the user isn't trying to create themselves as duplicate authors for the same user.
-So at the top of the `createAuthorAction` lets run a query to check whether one already exists.
+So at the top of the `createAuthorAction` let's run a query to check whether one already exists.
 Paste the code below into the action.
-This retrieves the authenticated user with Auth0, checks their username with the authors table to see if one exists, if it does then redirect the user to the index page.
+This retrieves the authenticated user with Auth0, checks their username with the `authors` table to see if one exists, if it does then redirect the user to the index page.

 ```php
 // Check whether user already has an author.